 So please come downtown and support local producers, musicians and artisans while sharing some quality time with your neighbors.

-Contact may be made by emailing Charlie Lybrand,director: firstname.lastname@example.org, or by submitting an application available on this site.
-Online applications are preferred.
+Contact may be made by emailing Charlie Lybrand,director: firstname.lastname@example.org, or by submitting an online application available on this site.
 Our Facebook site is strictly a vendor originated site meant to help them reach out to potential customers but has nothing to do with the administration of the market.
 It should be noted that this is a producer market so you must produce the products you might wish to sell.
 Also all farms are subject to inspection prior to admission and at any other time that may be deemed necessary.